wilsonify/wilsonify.github.io/content/recipes/PEANUT BUTTER AND BANANA NUT MUFFINS133.md

 liners.

 2 In a big bowl, mix together the flour, baking powder, and salt.
-Set the fucker aside.
+Set the  er aside.

 3 Now in a smaller bowl, mix together the peanut butter and brown sugar until it looks kinda